Warlpiri people: Kinship

-Warlpiris divide their relatives, and by extension the entire population, into eight named groups or subsections.
+Warlpiri people divide their relatives, and by extension the entire population, into eight named groups or subsections.
 These subsections are related to kinship, and determine one's family rights and obligations.
 The following is a brief sketch of how the subsection system relates to genealogy.

 The subsections are divided into four semi-patrimoieties, each consisting of two subsections.
 One always belongs to the same semi-patrimoiety as one's father, but to the opposite subsection, so that men in a patriline will alternate between those two subsections.

 The subsections are also divided into two matrimoieties, each consisting of four subsections.
 One always belongs to the same matrimoiety as one's mother, and women in a matriline will cycle through the four subsections of that matrimoiety.

 The two subsections in a semi-patrimoiety always belong to opposite matrimoieties, and similarly, the four subsections of each matrimoiety are distributed among the four semi-patrimoieties.
 Each subsection is uniquely determined by which semi-patrimoiety and which matrimoiety it belongs to.

 Female lines of descent in the two matrimoieties cycle through the semi-patrimoieties in opposite directions.
 The result is that one's mother's father's mother's father (MFMF) is of the same subsection as oneself.

 Siblings always belong to the same subsection.

 It follows from these rules that one must choose one's spouse from a particular subsection, and traditional Warlpiri disapprove of marriages that break this constraint.
 The correct subsection to marry from is that of one's maternal grandfather (though of course one seeks a spouse closer to one's own age).

-The subsection system underlies all of traditional Warlpiri society, determining how Warlpiris address and regard each other.
+The subsection system underlies all of traditional Warlpiri society, determining how Warlpiri people address and regard each other.
 Two members of the same subsection refer to each other as siblings, whether or not they actually have the same parent.
-Men in the same subsection as one's father (for example, one's father's male siblings) are called "father", and this practice is often followed even when Warlpiris speak English.
+Men in the same subsection as one's father (for example, one's father's male siblings) are called "father", and this practice is often followed even when Warlpiri people speak English.
 In the same way, most of the kinship terms in the Warlpiri language actually refer to subsection (or classificatory) relationships, not to literal genetic relationships.